MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-website-powerapps-link.md

 ## Add a website link to a step

-You can add a single website link to each step.
+To add a website link to a step, you add an action.
+You can add one action per step.
+If the step already includes an action, adding a new action (whether it's a website link or Power Apps link) overwrites the existing action.

 1. On the right side of the page, select the **Action** tab.